 The site operates a night toilet system where the main blocks are closed at 9pm and separate male and female WCs opened.
 The main facilities reopen at 7am, and both sets are operated by a keyfob.

-There’s a good choice of catering on site with a coffee shop, fish and chips takeaway, Nineteen57 restaurant, and another coffee lounge beside the indoor swimming pool.
+There’s a good choice of catering onsite with a coffee shop, fish and chips takeaway, Nineteen57 restaurant, and another coffee lounge beside the indoor swimming pool.

 A main attraction is the coast, right next to the touring field.
-Here the dog-friendly shingle beach provides plenty of opportunity for walks and relaxation, with fantastic views to the Llyn peninsula to the north and towards Barmouth in the south.
+Here the dog-friendly sandy beach provides plenty of opportunity for walks and relaxation, with fantastic views to the Llyn peninsula to the north and towards Barmouth in the south.
 The site even has its own slipway and boat storage yard for resident owners.